saanvi1375/AI_Medical_Chatbot/README.md

-AI Doctor 🩺🫀
+HealthAI Navigator:
+Your Virtual Medical Consultant

 Description

-AI Doctor is a Streamlit web application that serves as your one-stop solution for healthcare advice.
+HealthAI Navigator is a Streamlit web application that serves as your one-stop solution for healthcare advice.
 Utilizing the powerful Meta-Llama-3-8B-Instruct model from Hugging Face, it provides users with personalized medical advice based on their queries.

 Features